cagecorn/dungeon-crawler-game/README.md

 ## Testing

-Before running the tests you must install the project dependencies manually:
+The test suite relies on development dependencies such as **jsdom**.
+Ensure they are installed by running:

 ```bash
 npm install
 ```

-After installation execute `npm test` to run the test suite.
-The test runner automatically locates all files ending with `*.test.js` in the `tests` folder and executes them sequentially.
+You can simply run `npm test` as well – the `pretest` script in `package.json` automatically installs all dependencies before executing the test runner.
+After installation the test runner automatically locates all files ending with `*.test.js` in the `tests` folder and executes them sequentially.